pydisasm

 ChatGPT is pretty good at producing convincing essays, and seems pretty good summarizing vast disparte tracts of text.
 Is decompiling a program like that?

 On the other hand, ChatCPT is not every good or efficient as a way to add numbers, balance books, or compute load stresses on bridges.
-AI is notoriously bad at giving plausable, but wrong information.
+AI is notoriously bad at giving plausible, but wrong information.

 But is decompilation more like human language communication or hard computation?